dankamongmen/notcurses/doc/man/man3/notcurses_plane.3.md

 (i.e. it is possible to fill a plane when scrolling is enabled).

 By default, planes bound to a scrolling plane will scroll along with it, if they intersect the plane.
-This can be disabled with the **NCPLANE_OPTION_FIXED** flag.
+This can be disabled by creating them with the **NCPLANE_OPTION_FIXED** flag.

 ## Bitmaps